projetoalfobre/a-mapoteca/_posts/2024-02-09-mapa-das-olarias-e-ceramistas.markdown

 author: Nelson Gonçalves
 ---

-This is an online map featuring portuguese potters and potteries.
-It's a work in progress and a collective project, meaning that more than one person is currently working on it.
-It will be updated as frequently as possible and the dataset will be shared at [A-GeoCat](https://a-geocat.alfobre.com/)
+**Ceramistas e Oleiros de Portugal** (portuguese for Portuguese ceramists and potters) is a webmap featuring portuguese ceramists and potters.
+This is a work in progress, meaning that the map will be updated as frequently as possible.

+In the future, the dataset will be shared at [A-GeoCat](https://a-geocat.alfobre.com/).

+All suggestions,fixes and additions are welcome.
 For any questions and/or comments, please use projeto.alfobre@gmail.com

 The map content is available in portuguese only and you can check it [here](https://umap.openstreetmap.fr/en/map/ceramistas-e-oleiros-de-portugal_1021961#7/40.019/-6.976) or explore the embedded below.